Protecting Captive Orcas (Florida)

-While you’re rallying support for the Florida Orca Protection Act, some fellow Floridians may have some questions about the Act and about SeaWorld.
+While you’re rallying support for this legislation, some fellow Floridians may have some questions.

 Be prepared by reviewing these talking points that can help you explain why this legislation is so important.

-This bill is modeled on the California Orca Protection Act.
-Like the California law, the Florida bill will make it illegal to:
+The legislation is modeled on the California Orca Protection Act.
+Like the California law, it would make it illegal to: